whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-16-Orange-Glad-Subscription-Box-November-2015-Review.md

 </DL>

 <p>Okay, so I must confess, I'm not a big fan of caramel as well.
 I can handle some, but not when it's full caramel.
 So I had my husband try this on my behalf, he didn't mind either and was happy to oblige.</p>

+<p>"Handcrafted soft caramels made with organic cane sugar and award winning New England maple syrup for an indulgently rich and creamy indulgence."</p>

 <br>